rvanbekkum/vsc-xliff-sync/README.md

 > 1. F1 or Ctrl/Cmd + Shift + P to open the command palette
 > 2. **XLIFF: Check for Need Work Translations**

 This will run technical validation/checks for all XLIFF files in the workspace and notify about any translations that need work in the files.
 You also have the option to open files containing problems with your default XLIFF editor using the **Open Externally** button from the informational message.

 ![XLIFF Sync Check Need Work Translations Messages](resources/xliffSync_checkNeedWorkTranslations.png)

+The target node of the trans-units containing problems will be tagged with `state="needs-adaptation"`.
+Additionally, a `note` will be added to the trans-unit to explain which problem was detected.
+When you run the command again after resolving the issue, then this note will be automatically removed.

 You can configure the checks that need to be run with the `xliffSync.needWorkTranslationRules` setting.
 The currently implemented checks are the following: